 Pashupatinath is located nearby Bouddhanth, this temple is one of the major important sacred pilgrim site for the Hindus around the world.
 And not to forget all above three shrines are enlisted in UNESCO world heritage site.
 Finally drive back to hotel, then have some rest, prepare for trekking which starts from tomorrow.
 Overnight.

-After breakfast, we will start our trekking from Soti khola to Machha Khola, which takes around 5-6 hours of Gentle walk alongside the famous Budi Gandaki River.
+After breakfast, we will start our journey from Soti Kathmandu to Machha Khola, which takes around 5-6 hours.
 The main inhabitants of Machha khola village are the Gurung communities with their own tradition, culture and they have good hospitality.
 Overnight at Machha khola Village.

 After breakfast, we Trek Machha khola to Jagat, which will take around 6-7 hours of gentle walk along with few upward downward walks then crossing the Tharo khola, we reach at Khorlabesi.
 Ater walking few hours then we will reach the natural hot spring (Tato pani in nepali).
 After spending sometime at Hotspring we continue our journey again until we finally reach to Jagat after a long trek.
 Overnight at Jagat.